SylviaRemington/car-ninja/README.md

 7. //If time, add sections including: Features, Screenshot/Images/Visuals Descriptions,MVP Requirements, Early Concept/Ideas, Process aka Build/CodeProcess, Known Issues & Bug Solves, Edge Cases Covered, and also disclaimer since I'm re-creating a game that is already big "Fruit Ninja".
 Somewhere state that this is educational, for learning class purposes, and is from a ninja-movie-watching-fan!

+8. Ahas

+CONSISTENT TEXT - In my data.js section, inside Objects, using consistent text for the "key" in key: value pairs was especially eye opening for me, regarding ease of use later on in coding...
+Especially in JS iterating over arrays and objects (e.g. forEach, for...loop).
+Creating consistent text makes code more reusable and easier to maintain.